 Belle’s father (Rex Everhart) is your typical movie inventor as he is a bit kooky but hopeful that one day an invention of his will be a big success.
 It’s while traveling to the fair to show off his latest invention that Maurice gets lost and finds himself at the castle of the Beast (Robbie Benson).
 Ten years of relative isolation have taken their toll on the once spoilt prince now turned beast and he tosses poor old man into a cell in the castle’s tower.
 In Jean Cocteau’s version Belle’s father is more than welcome in the Beast’s castle, he just crosses an imaginary line by taking a rose and gets the death penalty while Disney’s Beast just goes completely ballistic at there being an intruder in his home and gives the guy a life sentence.
 We’ll call this one a tie.

-The reason Maurice was out all alone looking for Belle is because all the jerks back in town laughed at his story about his daughter being imprisoned by a horrible beast.
-No one offered to help, instead they all get behind Gaston’s plan to commit Maurice to an insane asylum if she won’t marry him.
-When Belle uses the magic mirror to show the villagers that the Beast is real and her father isn’t crazy they go from being a group of assholes to a torch and pitchfork toting mob.
-Gaston is able to whip them up into frenzy, “We’re not safe ’til his head is mounted on my wall!”
+The reason Maurice was out all alone looking for Belle is because the jerks back in town all laughed at his story about his daughter being imprisoned by a horrible beast.
+No one offered to help, instead, they all get behind Gaston’s plan to commit Maurice to an insane asylum if she won’t marry him.
+When Belle uses the magic mirror to show the villagers that the Beast is real and her father isn’t crazy they go from being a group of assholes to a torch and pitchfork-toting mob.
+Gaston is able to whip them up into a frenzy, “We’re not safe ’til his head is mounted on my wall!”
 They all then storm the castle.

 Question: Where in the hell is Beast’s castle located?
 Belle and Maurice go back and forth between it and the village rather quickly and the mob seems to reach it in a matter of minutes.
 Did everyone just forget about this castle that was apparently just down the road?